Rockies bring 1-0 series advantage over Mets into game 2 - WTOP News

 Colorado Rockies (11-16, fifth in the NL West) vs. New York Mets (9-17, fourth in the NL East)

-BOTTOM LINE: The Colorado Rockies lead 1-0 in a three-game series against the New York Mets.
+BOTTOM LINE: The Colorado Rockies take a 1-0 lead into the next game of the series against the New York Mets.

+New York is 5-8 at home and 9-17 overall.
+The Mets are 2-6 in games decided by one run.

 Colorado has an 11-16 record overall and a 4-10 record in road games.
-Rockies hitters have a collective .400 slugging percentage to rank sixth in the NL.
+Rockies hitters have a collective .400 slugging percentage to rank fifth in the NL.

-TOP PERFORMERS: Luis Robert has three doubles and two home runs while hitting .232 for the Mets.
-Francisco Lindor is 12 for 38 with a double and two home runs over the last 10 games.
+TOP PERFORMERS: Francisco Alvarez leads the Mets with four home runs while slugging .443.
+Francisco Lindor is 12 for 38 with two home runs and five RBIs over the last 10 games.

-Mickey Moniak has five doubles and eight home runs for the Rockies.
-Hunter Goodman is 12 for 40 with five doubles and four home runs over the last 10 games.
+Mickey Moniak has eight home runs, three walks and 15 RBIs while hitting .315 for the Rockies.
+Hunter Goodman is 12 for 40 with five doubles, four home runs and four RBIs over the past 10 games.

 LAST 10 GAMES: Mets: 2-8, .224 batting average, 5.07 ERA, outscored by 22 runs